DynamoDS/RefineryPrimer/2-getting-started/2-02_anatomy-of-a-good-generative-design-process.md

 To get the most out of your generative design process, remember that the final step isn't necessarily where the process ends, so ask yourself some of the following questions.

 * How do you want to review the results?
-Do you need to 3D visuals, a data table, graphs or all of the above?
+Do you need 3D visuals, a data table, graphs or all of the above?
 * Who is the target audience and what do you want them to decide on?
 * How many options should you present to the target audience?
 Too many options to consider can get overwhelming and too few can make the process look shallow, make sure to find the best balance based on your measures.
 * What do you want to do with the results?
 What is the next step?